 Egypt is a predominantly Muslim country, and although in general Egyptians are very moderate and used to Western tourists, remember that it is still quite a conservative country and you should respect that in both your dress and attitude.
 Covering up in long pants and tops that cover the shoulder is more than adequate, smart too in the Egyptian sun, shawls are excellent accessories for covering up any extra skin if you visit any religious sites.
 And no, the bikini tops and hotpants favoured by many tourist sheep straight off the cruise ships do not count as appropriate.

 One piece of Egyptian culture that surprises many Westerners is the notion of baksheesh.
 This is essentially a little tip for any type of service rendered from showing you the way somewhere or opening a door for you, but it is not tipping in the way Westerners view it, remember this is simply an aspect of their daily culture.
-The value is absolutely minimal by Western standards, we are talking 25 or 50 pence tops.
-This can add up over time of course but given the general low cost of everything else it isn’t all that much in the grand scheme of things.
+The value is absolutely minimal by Western standards, we are talking 20 or 50 pence tops.
+This can add up over time of course but given the general low cost of everything else, especially if you are good at haggling, it isn’t all that much in the grand scheme of things.

 Most countries nationals require a visa to enter Egypt, including those of the UK, Europe, USA, Australia and New Zealand amongst others, but this can be bought on arrival at any air or seaport for $15 USD or equivalent Egyptian pounds.
 It is often more convenient (and cheaper) to simply have $15 USD in correct bills on you when you arrive.
 This visa allows a stay of 30 days.